 Mr. Lerman is also active in the arts and art law.
 He represents visual artists, art publishers, galleries, art representatives and cartoonists in negotiating contracts and in litigation.
 He also represents museums in litigation, arbitrations and negotiations.
 And he has taught museum law courses to graduate students studying to become museum directors, curators and registrars.

-He graduated from UCLA Law School (1972), where he served as notes and comments editor of the UCLA Law Review.
+He graduated from UCLA School of Law (1972), where he served as notes and comments editor of the UCLA Law Review.
 He was the recipient of the Alumni Award for the highest academic achievement.